Ayyubid dynasty: Religion, ethnicity and language

-In Egypt, there were large communities of Coptic Christians, Melkites, Turks, Armenians, and Black Africans—the latter two groups had a large presence in Upper Egypt.
+In Egypt, there were large communities of Coptic Christians, Melkites, Turks, Armenians, and Black Africans.
+Coptic Christians, who had formed the majority of Egypt's population during the early Islamic period, remained a substantial minority.
+The native Coptic language had by this point largely ceased to be spoken but continued as a literary and liturgical language.
+The translation of Coptic literature into Arabic, which had begun in preceding centuries, also accelerated during the 13th century, engendering a "Coptic Renaissance" that enabled Coptic identity to be preserved within a wider Arabic cultural environment.

 Under the Fatimids, non-Muslims in Egypt generally prospered, with the exception of Caliph al-Hakim's reign.
 However, with Shirkuh's ascendancy to the vizier position, a number edicts were enacted against the non-Muslim population.
 With the advent of the Syrian expeditionary force (consisting of Oghuz Turks and Kurds) into Egypt, waves of maltreatment of minorities occurred, irrespective of religion.
 These incidents occurred while Shirkuh and Saladin were viziers to the Fatimid caliph.

 At the beginning of Saladin's reign as sultan in Egypt, upon the encouragement of his adviser, Qadi al-Fadil, Christians were prohibited from employment in the fiscal administration, but various Ayyubid emirs continued to allow Christians to serve in their posts.
 A number of other regulations were imposed, including the bans on alcohol consumption, religious processions, and the ringing of church bells.
 Conversion of formerly high-ranking Christians and their families to Islam took place throughout the early period of Ayyubid rule.
 According to historian Yaakov Lev, the persecution of non-Muslims had some permanent effects on them, but nonetheless, the effects were local and contained.
 To manage Mediterranean trade, the Ayyubids permitted Europeans—mainly Italians, but also French and Catalans—to settle in Alexandria in large numbers.
 However, in the aftermath of the Fifth Crusade, 3,000 merchants from the area were arrested or expelled.